softwarefactory-project/DLRN/CONTRIBUTING.rst

      $ git commit
      $ git review

+New patches should:
+   - Explain the changes in the commit message.
+   - Include unit tests for the new code to prove that it works correctly and to prevent regressions.
+   - For changes visible to end-users (e.g. new API) we need to update the necessary RST files under the doc/ folder.

 Once submitted, your change request will show up here:

    https://softwarefactory-project.io/r/#/q/project:DLRN+status:open

+At least the approval from one core reviewer is needed to merge a change request.

 Generating the documentation
 ----------------------------